lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 To access a specific rule, the rule ID length and value are used as a key.
 The rule is either a compression or a fragmentation rule.

-Each context can be identified through a version id.

 ## Compression rule